mstrindade/Cloned_Machine_Learning_links/README.md

-# Machine Learning Links and Lessons Learned
+# Machine Learning Links and Lessons Learned (Clone)

 List of all the lessons learned, best practices, and links from my time studying machine learning.

 * [Learning Machine Learning](#learning-machine-learning)
 * [Best Courses](#best-courses)